jannajoceli/AI-Methodology-Map/README.md

 ## Acknowledgments

 The map’s applications were developed within the context of the research project [Designing With: A New Educational Module to Integrate Artificial Intelligence, Machine Learning and Data Visualization in Design Curricula (Botta et al., 2024)](https://designingwithai.ch/about).
 We want to thank the project team for their dedication and contributions throughout the development of this work.
-A special thank you to all the students who participated in the workshop—your engagement and insights were invaluable.
-We also wish to acknowledge the [Generative Methods Conference](https://www.aau.dk/conference-generative-methods-e78062), [songfied abstracts here](https://aau-generative-methods.vercel.app/) where [we first introduced](https://zenodo.org/records/10475202) the results of the AI Methodology Map.
+A special thank you to all the students who participated in the workshops—your engagement and insights were invaluable.
+We also wish to acknowledge the [Generative Methods Conference](https://www.aau.dk/conference-generative-methods-e78062), [songified abstracts here](https://aau-generative-methods.vercel.app/) where [we first introduced](https://zenodo.org/records/10475202) the results of the AI Methodology Map.

 ## Cite the project
 ```